Table of Contents

 In the coming months, healthcare talent acquisition leaders plan on improving overall efficiency (42%) and time-to-hire (42%).
 Hiring teams recognize that in order to win the best talent, hiring with speed and efficiency is absolutely essential.
 And with the intense talent competition showing no signs of letting up, an efficient process becomes all the more important.

 The key to achieving speed and efficiency lies in the fifth most popular response: “optimizing automation in the hiring process” (33%).
-Automating repetitive, manual tasks allows overburdened hiring teams to enjoy some much-needed relief and focus on other impactful initiatives.
+Using purpose-built healthcare recruiting software to automate repetitive, manual tasks allows overburdened hiring teams to enjoy some much-needed relief and focus on other impactful initiatives.

 Healthcare Talent Acquisition Teams: Want More Insights?